Arthritis

 How is arthritis diagnosed?

 If you are experiencing any of the symptoms associated with arthritis, it is important to see your primary care physician as soon as possible.
-They will perform a physical exam to check for any signs of arthritis, and will be able to refer you to a specialist if needed.
-Early diagnosis and treatment are key in managing arthritis effectively.
+They will perform a physical exam to check for any signs of arthritis and will be able to refer you to a specialist if needed.
+Early diagnosis and treatment are key to managing arthritis effectively.

 Arthritis is a condition that can cause inflammation in the joints.
 Blood tests and analyzing joint fluids can help your doctor determine what kind of arthritis you have.
 These tests look for specific antibodies that are with certain types of arthritis.
 Once your doctor knows what type of arthritis you have, they can prescribe the appropriate treatment.

-Doctors will often request X-rays, MRIs and CT scans to get a detailed image of your cartilage and bones.
-This can help rule other other factors that might be presenting similar symptoms to arthritis.
+Doctors will often request X-rays, MRIs, and CT scans to get a detailed image of your cartilage and bones.
+This can help rule out other factors that might be presenting similar symptoms to arthritis.

 Arthritis Treatment Options

-There are many treatments options for arthritis, depending on the type and severity of the condition.
+There are many treatment options for arthritis, depending on the type and severity of the condition.
 Some common treatments include over-the-counter or prescription medications, physiotherapy, and surgery.

-Our team of physiotherapists have extensive experience treating patients suffering from arthritis.
-With over 25years of working alongside rheumatologists and other healthcare professionals, our physiotherapists are proud to be the primary referral for the majority of rheumatologists in Calgary.
-This experience has given our team of physiotherapist, specializing in arthritis, a deep understanding at assessing how arthritis affects joint movement, muscle strength and physical function.
+Our team of physiotherapists has extensive experience treating patients suffering from arthritis.
+With over 25 years of working alongside rheumatologists and other healthcare professionals, our physiotherapists are proud to be the primary referral for the majority of rheumatologists in Calgary.
+This experience has given our team of physiotherapists, specializing in arthritis, a deep understanding of assessing how arthritis affects joint movement, muscle strength, and physical function.

 If you are looking for results that last, book an appointment with one of our physiotherapists.
-Click here to book an appointment so we can help you with your arthritis.
+Schedule an appointment with us to receive personalized assistance in managing your arthritis.

 What lifestyle changes can help people with arthritis?